There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 Recommended by: Jonathan Kidder, Head Writer at WizardSourcer

 “Carnegie’s classic is not just a must-read for sales, and it certainly is that, but it’s a must-read for life in general.
 The book is all about how to be a people person and to be a good salesman, you need to sell yourself before you sell any product.
-How to win Friends influence people is not about fooling people, rather it talks about how to help you help them.
+How to win Friends influence people is not about fooling people, rather, it talks about how to help you help them.
 The only way you can get what you want is by helping them get what they want, which is why this book is a must for the salesman.”

 Recommended by: Nate Masterson, CEO at Maple Holistics

 “More than anything, sales is about people.
 Beyond tactics or methods for closing a sale, understanding human relationships is at the heart of great sales.
-For me, How To Win Friends and Influence People from Dale Carnegie is a must-read for anyone serious about selling.
+For me, How To Win Friends and Influence People by Dale Carnegie is a must-read for anyone serious about selling.
 Especially on commission, we tend to view sales as a numbers game.
-But the more you empathize and understand basic human needs and desires, the far better chance you’ll have of doing ethical sales in a sustainable way.”
+But the more you empathize and understand basic human needs and desires, the far better chance you’ll have of making ethical sales in a sustainable way.”

 Recommended by: Ross Palmer, Digital Marketing Manager at Lab Society

 “It might sound like a cliche but the best sales book I’ve ever read was Dale Carnegie’s “How To Win Friends & Influence People.”
 In his book, Carnegie doesn’t talk about sales development.
 What he does talk about are relationship-building and life skills.
 People want to be treated with kindness, consideration, and respect.
-Instead of focusing on what YOU want to sell to your prospect, demonstrate to your prospect that you are genuinely interested in them, their problems and concerns.
+Instead of focusing on what YOU want to sell to your prospect, demonstrate to them that you are genuinely interested in their problems and concerns.

 For example: early in my sales career I had a client who made pizzas for schools and other institutions.
 In the early days, it was just a husband and wife who spent 18 hours a day making those pizza crusts from scratch.
 One day the wife, we’ll call her Trudy, pulled me aside and said “A lot of salespeople come in here each day.
 You are the only one who gives me the same respect they give my husband.”
 Technically, Trudy was the president of the company, but she could have been a dishwasher and I’d have treated her the same.
 I also would sometimes put on an apron and help out.
 I did it because I wanted to prove to them that I genuinely cared about them as people and not just about what I could sell them.